django/deps/final/0001-dep-process.rst

 Relative to the PEP process, we made the following changes in DEPs:

-- The workflow is Github based (rather than email-based as in PEP 1).
+- The workflow is GitHub based (rather than email-based as in PEP 1).

-  This is a simple enough change, but has a number of ramifications for the details DEPs of how DEPs work, including:
+  This is a simple enough change, but has a number of ramifications for the details of how DEPs work, including:

-    - DEPs use pull requests (and direct commits) as the workflow process
+  - DEPs use pull requests (and direct commits) as the workflow process.
-    - DEPs use rST-style headers rather than RFC822 (because rST-style headers render properly on Github without additional tooling)
+  - DEPs use rST-style headers rather than RFC822 (because rST-style headers render properly on GitHub without additional tooling).
-    - DEPs have document titles rather than title fields in the metadata (again, because of Github rendering)
+  - DEPs have document titles rather than title fields in the metadata (again, because of GitHub rendering).
   - DEP are organized into directories based on statuses (e.g. ``draft/``, ``accepted/``, ``final/``, etc) so that additional tooling to create an index by status isn't needed.
   - DEP file names are more descriptive (e.g. ``0181-orm-expressions.rst``),
     again to avoid the need for additional tooling.
-    - DEPs are "edited" (e.g. pull request approved)by any core developer, rather than an explicit "editor" role like the PEP editors.
+  - DEPs are "edited" (e.g. pull request approved) by any core developer, rather than an explicit "editor" role like the PEP editors.

 - DEPs are pronounced upon by the Technical Board, rather than a BDFL (because Django no longer has BDFLs).